coderjolly/coderjolly.github.io/_posts/2022-12-22-steamgestion-data-pipeline.md

 ![pvc](/assets/img/steamgestion/pvc.png)

 ## Results
-Using port forwarding to render the results on a Flask application, I am able to show the processes and ids of celery workers running concurrently and scaling at the same time.
+Using port forwarding to render the results on a Flask application, one can show the processes and ids of celery workers running concurrently and scaling at the same time.
 In the figure below, the process ids are seen on a scaffoled flask template.

 ![processresult](/assets/img/steamgestion/processresult.png)